Age of consent in Oceania: Cook Islands

-(c) Induces or permits any boy under the age of fifteen years to do any indecent act with or upon him.
+The age of consent is set at 16 years in Cook Islands, regardless of gender and/or sexual orientation.

-(2) No person under the age of twenty-one years shall be charged with committing or being a party to an offence against this section.
+Laws passed on decriminalizing homosexuality

-(3) It is no defence to a charge under this section that the boy consented.
+The new bill that took effect on June 1, 2023, officially decriminalized homosexuality in Cook Islands.

 Easter Island (Chile)

 Federated States of Micronesia

-The states’ statutory rape laws apply to children age 13 and below in Yap and Kosrae and age 15 and below in Pohnpei.
+The states' statutory rape laws apply to children age 13 and below in Yap and Kosrae and age 15 and below in Pohnpei.
 The age of consent in Chuuk state is 18.
 The age of consent in Chuuk was raised due to campaigning led by Chuuk Women's Council.

 Fiji

 Under the Crimes Decree of 2009, the age of consent in Fiji is 16, regardless of sexual orientation and/or gender.
-The relevant article is 215 - defilement of young persons between 13 and 16 years of age.
+The relevant article is 215 – defilement of young persons between 13 and 16 years of age.